 Building up your defined contribution pension

 You pay money into your pension pot, and your employer can contribute too.
 Your pension provider claims tax relief on your behalf and adds it to your pension pot.
-Your pension provider usually invests the money in several asset categories including shares, bonds and cash.
+Your pension provider usually invests the money in several asset categories including shares, property, bonds and cash.

 The amount your defined contribution pension is worth when you retire depends on things like:

 - How much money you’ve paid into your pension

 - How much money your employer’s paid into your pension

 - How your investments have performed over time

 You can use our online pension calculator to figure out your projected retirement income, based on how much money is in your pension pot and how much you’re contributing.

 Withdrawing money from your defined contribution pension

 When you retire, as long as you’re at least 55 you have several choices for what to do with your defined contribution pension.
 You can withdraw up to 25% of your pot as a lump sum without paying tax.
 You can leave the rest invested or use the money to buy an annuity, which guarantees to pay you an agreed income, either for a specified period or for the rest of your life.